1

 Disease Annual Deaths Daily Deaths Will Die Reading This Chapter

 1,370 humans will permanently stop existing while you read this chapter.
-That’s like crashing five 747s worth of people, except it happens every 10 minutes, forever, and nobody makes a documentary about it (if this happened to actual planes, you’d ground all flights within an hour, but with humans dying from disease you just shrug and call it “natural causes”).
+That’s five 747s crashing.
+Every 10 minutes.
+Forever.
+If this happened to actual planes, you’d ground all flights within an hour and the 24-hour news cycle would collapse from overuse.
+But because it’s disease, you call it “natural causes” and go back to arguing about parking.

 While you’re busy testing 0.000003% of potential cures: